ledgelabs/ledge-typescript-api-client/README.md

 # ledge-typescript-api-client

-This is an early version of Ledge Developer Docs.
-Our API is still in active early stages of development and is subject to change.
+<i>This is an early version of Ledge Developer Docs.
+Our API is still in early stages of development and is subject to change.</i>

 Welcome to Ledge Developer Docs.
 We are constantly improving and we'd greatly appreciate your feedback, so please feel free to create issues or chat with ethan@theledge.io.

-[COMING SOON] We also have a developer chat in our Discord.

 ## Table of Contents